ZenyoSelf/thc-enshift/readme.md

 I did a custom validator in regex for the email, as the one from angular doesnt check for a dot.

+At first i went for angular material, as i had only used react these past months, it felt weird to go back to Angular.
+I switched to PrimeNG, as it is what i'm familiar with, and it also has a lot of components that are easy to use and customize.

 BACKEND:

 i will use sqlite3 as it is straightforward and doesn't need to install anything.